 The Flip 3, its predecessor, can still be found online as well, and offers a great deal of the Flip 4’s features at a cheaper price ($67.99/ £59) - it just forgoes Connect+ and has a 10-hour battery life instead.

 If you're after a more modest offering and don't need to entertain a house full of people, the Flip 4 won't disappoint.
 As we said in our four-star review, we’d be happy to take this one on our travels.View Deal

 This veteran wireless speaker may not be new, or possess its successor's feature set, but its reduced price makes it somewhat of a bargain.View Deal

-Above the JBL Flip is the JBL Xtreme ($149.99 / £129), another popular model, ideal for anyone after a more powerful and room-filling sound who can house a slightly larger unit.
-After all, compared to its smaller siblings, it's something of a brute!
+This speaker is ideal for anyone after a more powerful and room-filling sound than the Charge 4 can muster, though you will need to house a slightly larger unit.
+After all, compared to its smaller siblings, this something of a brute!

-The original Xtreme has a 40-watt output, can wirelessly connect up to three smartphones or tablets, and can charge devices via dual USB ports.
-It offers 15 hours of playtime, a speakerphone, a splashproof design and JBL Connect.
+The Xtreme 2 matches its predecessor in power, with a 40-watt output, can wirelessly connect up to three smartphones or tablets at any one time, and can charge devices via dual USB ports.
+It offers 15 hours of playtime, a speakerphone, a IPX7 waterproof design and JBL Connect+.

 JBL Pulse 3

 The current Pulse 3, meanwhile, is a unique offering, arguably more of a party-crowd pleaser than any other JBL speaker with its 360-degree sound and ‘light show’ feature.

 The Pulse 3 offers many of its siblings’ functions (simultaneous connectivity up to two devices, JBL Connect+, IPX7 waterproofing, 3.5mm audio input and speakerphone), however uniquely it can light up with the music thanks to built-in LEDs.
 Oooh.
 It offers up to 12 hours of playtime with music and light show.